The 8 top challenges facing overseas lawyers wanting to move to Hong Kong

 2. Where you were admitted counts

-International contracts on business conducted in Hong Kong and greater China tend to be governed by English law, so other than Hong Kong admitted lawyers, employers will, by and large, need to hire lawyers from a common law jurisdiction.
+International contracts on business conducted in Hong Kong and greater China tend to be governed by English law (in addition to Hong Kong's own laws).
+Other than Hong Kong admitted lawyers, employers will, by and large, be favourable to hiring lawyers from a major common law jurisdiction, but more so from England & Wales, Singapore, Australia or New Zealand.
 There are many talented lawyers from European states or Latin America who are interested in furthering their legal career in Hong Kong and other parts of Asia, but unless a law firm or company from their country of admission needs a lawyer specifically from their own jurisdiction, there is practically no business need to hire someone from there.
-Obviously if you are admitted in Hong Kong and an additional state (e.g. France, Italy or Germany) it does your career prospects no harm, though this needs to be considered in light of the other factors listed here.
+Obviously if you are admitted in both Hong Kong and an additional state (e.g. France, Italy or Germany) it does your career prospects no harm, though this needs to be considered in light of the other factors listed here.

 For further information on the OLQE: http://www.hklawsoc.org.hk/pub_e/admission/oversea.asp